kostasx/JavaScript/Week5/MAKEME.md

     The function should generate an array containing values from start value to end value (inclusive).

-    Then the function should iterate over the array and call the third argument if the array value is divisible by 3
+    Then the function should loop over the array and call the third argument if the array value is divisible by 3

     The function should call the fourth argument if the array value is divisible by 5